COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

-Home > Living Well > Health Library > Childhood Hematopoietic Cell Transplantation (PDQ®): Treatment - Health Professional Information [NCI]
+Home > Living Well > Health Library > Pediatric Hematopoietic Stem Cell Transplantation and Cellular Therapy for Cancer (PDQ®): Treatment - Health Professional Information [NCI]

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.

 Blood and marrow transplantation, or HSCT, is a procedure that involves infusion of hematopoietic stem cells (along with hematopoietic progenitor cells) to reconstitute the hematopoietic system of a patient.
 The infusion of hematopoietic stem cells generally follows a preparative regimen consisting of agents designed to do the following:

 This summary focuses on the use of HSCT in the treatment of childhood malignancies.

 Autologous Versus Allogeneic HSCT

 The two major HSCT approaches currently in use are the following:

 An autologous transplant treats cancer by exposing patients to high-dose therapy with the intent of overcoming chemotherapy resistance in tumor cells, followed by infusion of the patient's previously stored hematopoietic stem cells.
 The transplant can be performed in a single procedure or tandem sequential procedures.